Henry Clay Pate was the leader of a gang of border ruffians during the territorial struggles of Kansas.

 “While thanking you most kindly for your suggestions and for your friendly offer, I have made every necessary arrangement to protect the bonafide citizens of this territory in the exercise of their right of suffrage.”

 This was not to Pate’s liking, as it was not the “bonafide” settlers he wanted to protect but the voters who would come over from Missouri to carry the election, as they had done on previous occasions.
 Finding that the governor would not aid his scheme, he dropped out of Kansas affairs.

 When the Civil War broke out, he enlisted in the Confederate Army and rose to Lieutenant Colonel of the 5th Virginia Calvary.

 He was killed, along with famous Confederate Major General J.E.B.
-Stuart, in the Battle of Yellow Tavern near Richmond, Virginia on May 11, 1864.
-Major General Philip Sheridan claimed a victory for the Union army but lost 625 men in the process.
-They captured nearly 300 Confederates and reclaimed 300 Union soldiers that had been held captive.
+Stuart, in the Battle of Yellow Tavern near Richmond, Virginia, on May 11, 1864.
+Major General Philip Sheridan claimed a victory for the Union army but lost 625 men.
+They captured nearly 300 Confederates and reclaimed 300 Union soldiers held captive.

 Blackmar, Frank W.; Kansas: A Cyclopedia of State History, Vol I; Standard Publishing Company, Chicago, IL 1912.